Hans Litten: Family and early years

 Litten sought out political debate in his youth.
 He was shaped by important political and social events of the era, such as World War I, the anti-war demonstration in Berlin on 1 May 1916, when Litten was not quite 13, the German Revolution of 1918–1919, and the arrest and murder of Karl Liebknecht and Rosa Luxemburg by Freikorps soldiers in January 1919.
 There is an anecdote from Litten's school years, when he was asked in the classroom if they should hang a picture of Paul von Hindenburg, victor of the 1914 Battle of Tannenberg.
 Litten stated, "I've always been in favour of hanging him."

 Litten was pressed into studying law by his father.
 He was not interested in it, writing in his journal, "When the ox in paradise was bored, he invented jurisprudence."
 He wanted to study art history, but nonetheless, he approached his law studies in Berlin and Munich with intensity, inspired by the events of the day.
 The Kapp Putsch, the 1924 court case against Adolf Hitler and other events convinced Litten that Germany was approaching a very dangerous period.
 His perception that right-wing radicals were receiving more lenient treatment in court than their opponents led to his decision to become a lawyer.

 Litten passed his examinations in 1927 with excellent grades and was offered a lucrative job in the Reich Ministry of Justice, as well as a good position in a flourishing law firm.
-He declined both choosing instead to open a law office in 1928 with Dr. Ludwig Barbasch, a friend who was close to the Communist Party.

-Politically Litten was on the left, though independent.
+He declined both choosing instead to open a law office in 1928 with Ludwig Barbasch, a friend who was close to the Communist Party of Germany (KPD).
+Politically, Litten was on the left, though independent.
 He valued his independence and once said, "two people would be one too many for my party."
 Culturally, Litten was conservative, enjoying classical music and poetry such as that of Rainer Maria Rilke, whose work he could recite.
 He was an internationalist and was able to read English, Italian, and Sanskrit, as well as enjoying the music of the Middle East.
 He had a photographic memory and was considered to have a brilliant intellect.

-Cross-examination of Hitler
+Cross-examination of Adolf Hitler

 In May 1931, Litten summoned Adolf Hitler to testify in the Tanzpalast Eden Trial, a court case involving two workers stabbed by four SA men.
 Litten cross examined Hitler for three hours, exposing many points of contradiction and proving that Hitler had exhorted the SA to embark on a systematic campaign of violence against the Nazis' enemies.
 That was crucial because, to appeal to middle class voters, Hitler was trying to pose as a conventional politician and maintained that the activities of the Nazi Party were "strictly legal".
 Though a judge eventually halted Litten's questioning, thereby saving Hitler from further damning exposure, newspapers reported on the trial in detail and Hitler was investigated for perjury that summer.
 Although he survived that inquiry intact, he was rattled by the experience.